22nd & 23rd of October 2009 / 3rd of March 2010

 @ Cultural Center Rex, Belgrade

-“Room of the Little Fears” was made as a result of an experiment in which dramatic approach was combined with elements of sound installation and video duel, while perception is conditioned by the specific position of the audience, placed between two crossed projections in the space of emptiness and/or void.
+“Room of the little fears” was made as a result of an experiment in which dramatic approach was combined with elements of sound installation and video duel, while perception is conditioned by the specific position of the audience, placed between two crossed projections in the space of emptiness and/or void.
 It is also a space of personal projections because there are no wrong answers in the room; every thought is right and the form was created in a way that personal associations of viewers resonated in an open network of meaning.
-The work was inspired by surrealist films, books of Michael Oulbeck, empirical researches of homospatial thinking, as well as older theories of bisociative principles in art.
+The work was inspired by surrealist films, empirical researches of homospatial thinking, as well as older theories of bisociative principles in art.

 The first one: Sanja Radisic